James-S-Santangelo/glue_pc/genomic-analyses/README.md

 ### Description of repository

 This repository contains code necessary to reproduce the genomic analyses in the GLUE_PC manuscript.
 BAM files have been deposited on the European Nucleotide Archive (ENA, Study accession #PRJEB48967).
-The pipeline in this repository can be used to generate all of the genomic results directly from the BAM files.
-Read trimming, mapping, and QC were performed from the raw reads using a separate pipeline that is additionally being used for ongoing projects.
-The pipeline can be found [HERE](https://github.com/James-S-Santangelo/glue_dnaSeqQC) but is automatically incorporated here as a Snakemake module.
+The *from_bams* branch in this repository can be used to reproduce the manuscript's results from these BAM files.
+The _master_ branch runs instead from the raw reads and includes read trimming, mapping, and QC which are largely performed by a [separate pipeline](https://github.com/James-S-Santangelo/glue_dnaSeqQC) that is automatically incorporated here as a Snakemake module.
+The raw reads are still being used for multiple ongoing projects associated with GLUE but are available upon request.
 The pipeline uses `Conda`, `Snakemake`, and `Singularity` for workflow management and reproducibility.
 All Snakefiles and directories are well-documented, but here is a brief overview of the pipeline and directories in this repository:

 #### Overview of pipeline